UF/IFAS

 February 29, 2024

 Argentine black and white tegus are large non-native invasive lizards posing a threat to the biodiversity and natural balance of Florida’s ecosystems.
-Tegus have a diverse diet including fruits, vegetables, insects, small animals ...
+Tegus have a diverse diet including fruits, vegetables, insects, ...
 READ MORE

 Category: Agriculture, Conservation, Invasive Species, Pests & Disease, Pests & Disease, SFYL Hot Topic, UF/IFAS, UF/IFAS Research, Wildlife